WhiteCoreSim/WhiteCore-Dev/README.md

 # WhiteCore Sim

 *NOTE:
+ As of today, we have included BulletSim into the repository as a second Physics Engine.
+Please try it out and tell us if it's working properly*

+*NOTE:
  As of Version 0.9.3, it's advised to Linux users to use a Mono version higher then 3.2.8, following a report about GC.Collect() not cleaning up memory correctly.
 The most current version of Mono is 3.10 (Released 4th November 2014)*

  More information can be found here: http://www.mono-project.com/docs/getting-started/install/linux/